 Bowen Summergarden Cinemas

-A new-release movie for $12, yes please!
+A new-release movie for $12, yes, please!
 The old 1948 Summergarden Theatre in Bowen now screens movies in two cinema rooms using state-of-the-art digital projection.
 The Theatre is full of history and charm and owner Ben De Luca, who has run the theatre for 56 years, has some interesting stories about the time that Nicole Kidman and Hugh Jackman visited while filming the famous movie Australia in Bowen itself!

-Did you know that Bowen is one of the only places on Australia’s east coast that you can walk straight of the shore into the water and explore the reef?
+Did you know that Bowen is one of the only places on Australia’s east coast where you can walk straight off the shore into the water and explore the reef?
 Visit Horseshoe or Murray Bay at high tide, or the left side of Rose Bay at low tide, to view schools of brightly coloured fish among the hard and soft corals of the fringing reef.
 There are also great places for scuba diving including the sunken WW2 landing craft.